 QUIXIN® (levofloxacin ophthalmic solution) 0.5% is a sterile topical ophthalmic solution.
 Levofloxacin is a fluoroquinolone antibacterial active against a broad spectrum of Gram-positive and Gram-negative ocular pathogens.
+Levofloxacin is a fluorinated 4-quinolone containing a six-member (pyridobenzoxazine) ring from positions 1 to 8 of the basic ring structure.
 Levofloxacin is the pure (-)-(S)-enantiomer of the racemic drug substance, ofloxacin.
 It is more soluble in water at neutral pH than ofloxacin.

 Each mL of QUIXIN® contains 5.12 mg of levofloxacin hemihydrate equivalent to 5 mg levofloxacin.